-- Secretary Steve Jamison reported on the Chapter membership, Chapter roster, membership dues update, new members, members dropped. - Proposed logistic plans for the VT membership trip for the 18 April meeting. - Chapter member name tags with MOAA Logo cost \$10 each.
+- Secretary Steve Jamison reported on the Chapter membership.
+One new member joined, John Chan US Navy.
+Chapter roster, membership dues update. - Proposed logistic plans for the VT membership trip for the 18 April meeting.
+Steve will drive a 15 passenger van and his wife will drive a 9 passenger van.
+Meet at the "Park and Go" exit 311, I-81 in Salem. - Chapter member name tags with MOAA Logo cost \$10 each.
 No minimum number.
 Approved by the Board.
-Secretary will print order forms for membership.
+Details later this summer to order.